FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

         ⭐️⭐️⭐️⭐️⭐️ 5/5
 10. [Designation](https://designation.io/) (Chicago)
     -   The admissions officer for this program, Will, is really cool.
-        He’s just so full of zest.
-I’d definitely recommend this program to people interested in graphic design because at the least, they can meet Will.
+        He's just so full of zest.
+I'd definitely recommend this program to people interested in graphic design because at the least, they can meet Will.
 Haha.
     -   Course Report (N/A)